Shantou Jinshan Middle School: 1912－1923

 In 1912, the school changed its name to the Provincial Chaozhou Middle School, the school system for four years; in 1913, but also changed its name to Guangdong Chaozhou Jinshan Middle School.
 During the May Fourth Movement, the students Yu Xinyi was elected chairman of the Federation of the Chaozhou students Salvation Association.
-In the spring of 1921, Zhang Jingsheng served as principal, implemented a series of education reforms(In violation of the interests of the local gentry, as well as a distinct anti-traditional reforms, Zhang Jingsheng is squeezed, and eventually resigned from the principal duties and to Peking University began to teach philosophy).1921 Li Chuntao subject to the appointment of Zhang Jingsheng, as a school superintendent.
-Li Chuntao, founder and editor of gold in the monthly evolution ", to promote socialist doctrine; exclude parties resistance and Zhang Jingsheng, eight girls enrolled in the 1921 period exam.The end of September 1921, resigned from the principal duties of Zhang Jingsheng, Li Chuntao took the President's powers, continue to advance reform.In 1922, the Kuomintang Government on secondary education reform, ordinary secondary schools to implement thirty-three segmented educational system, secondary schools divided into junior and senior high two stages.The School implemented three years of the middle and three years of high school educational system.
+In the spring of 1921, Zhang Jingsheng served as principal, implemented a series of education reforms(In violation of the interests of the local gentry, as well as a distinct anti-traditional reforms, Zhang Jingsheng is squeezed, and eventually resigned from the principal duties and to Peking University began to teach philosophy).
+In 1921, Li Chuntao subject to the appointment of Zhang Jingsheng, as a school superintendent.
+Li Chuntao, founder and editor of gold in the monthly evolution, to promote socialist doctrine; exclude parties resistance and Zhang Jingsheng, eight girls enrolled in the 1921 period exam.
+The end of September 1921, resigned from the principal duties of Zhang Jingsheng, Li Chuntao took the President's powers, continue to advance reform.
+In 1922, the Kuomintang Government on secondary education reform, ordinary secondary schools to implement thirty-three segmented educational system, secondary schools divided into junior and senior high two stages.
+The School implemented three years of the middle and three years of high school educational system.

 1923－1949

 In 1923, the school was renamed the Guangdong Provincial Fourth Middle School.
-In November 13, 1925 leaders of the National Government Chiang Kai-shek, Russian higher military advisers Ke Luo felt the husband General, the Secretary-General Shao Lizi more than ten people visited the Guangdong Provincial Fourth Middle School.
-Chiang Kai-shek made the report "Students Are The Masters Of The School" to the teachers and students.In 1935, the school changed its name to the Guangdong Provincial Jinshan Middle School.On August 31, 1938, the Japanese air attacks [Chaoan], Jinshan top campus was bombed.Teachers and students were evacuated to the Fengtang Town Qiyuan Village, and studied in Zhiyong School。In late June 1939, the school temporarily closed.
+On November 13, 1925 leaders of the National Government Chiang Kai-shek, Russian higher military advisers Ke Luo felt the husband General, the Secretary-General Shao Lizi more than ten people visited the Guangdong Provincial Fourth Middle School.
+Chiang Kai-shek made the report "Students Are The Masters Of The School" to the teachers and students.
+In 1935, the school changed its name to the Guangdong Provincial Jinshan Middle School.
+On August 31, 1938, the Japanese air attacks [Chaoan], Jinshan top campus was bombed.
+Teachers and students were evacuated to the Fengtang Town Qiyuan Village, and studied in Zhiyong School.
+In late June 1939, the school temporarily closed.